A note on band surgery and the signature of a knot

+\textbf{Numerical exploration of chirally cosmetic bandings.} Corollary \ref{cor:torus} and the observation that most known constructions of knots admitting chirally cosmetic bandings are symmetric unions suggest that this phenomenon is uncommon.
+To search for any further chirally cosmetic bandings amongst low crossing knots, we performed computer simulations (described at the end of this section) of non-coherent band surgery along knots.
+In brief, each knot type $K$ was embedded in the cubic lattice.
+The embeddings were randomized using a Monte Carlo algorithm, where $6\times 10^6$ polygons were sampled for each chiral pair and a non-coherent band surgery was performed on each polygon.

-We find chirally cosmetic bandings to be exceedingly rare.
-Chirally cosmetic bandings were observed in the numerical experiments for only three knot types: $5_1, 8_8, 8_{20}$, with the transition probabilities and numbers observed listed in Table \ref{table:chiral}.
-The band move for $5_1$ was previously reported in \cite{Zekovic} and shown in Figure \ref{fig:T25}.
-We manually identified the band move for $8_{20}$, which may be realized as a ``4-move" in a symmetric union diagram, where a 4-move refers to the replacement of a positive 2-twist with a negative 2-twist.
-It is also known that $8_8$ admits a symmetric union presentation \cite{LAMM} (see Figure \ref{fig:symmetricunions}).
-It is not known to the authors whether a 4-move move relates $8_8$ with its mirror.
-See \cite{IJ} for a definition of 4-moves, or Figure \ref{fig:chiralbanding} for an example.
+We found chirally cosmetic bandings to be exceedingly rare.
+Chirally cosmetic bandings were observed in the numerical experiments for only three knot types.
+The numbers of bandings relating each of these three knots with its mirror image (or vice versa) is given in Table \ref{table:chiral}.

+The band move for $5_1$ was previously reported in \cite{Zekovic} and is shown in Figure \ref{fig:chiralexamples}.
+Only a single band move was observed for the pair $8_8$ and $8_8^*$.
+An isotopy of this banding, discovered only by simulation, is shown in Figure \ref{fig:chiralbanding} (left).
+A banding for $8_{20}$ can more easily be found by hand, as in Figure \ref{fig:chiralbanding} (right).
+The banding pictured is a ``4-move" in a symmetric union diagram, where a 4-move refers to the replacement of a positive 2-twist with a negative 2-twist.
+Although $8_8$ is known to admit a symmetric union presentation \cite{LAMM} (see Figure \ref{fig:symmetricunions}), it is not known to the authors whether a 4-move in such a diagram relates $8_8$ to its mirror.
+See \cite{IJ} for a definition of 4-moves.